 17. Include people in your photos

 Although most of the time we landscape photographers try to take people-free photos, there are actually a few cases when including people in the frame might be a good idea.
-First one is when we need to give viewers better sense of scale.
-If there is a mountain or a tree in your photo, viewer won’t be able to tell whether it’s huge, medium or rather low as long as there is no element in the frame that has easily recognizable height.
+First one is when we need to give viewers a better sense of scale.
+If there is a mountain or a tree in your photo, the viewer won’t be able to tell whether it’s huge, medium or rather small as long as there is no element in the frame that has easily recognisable height.
 Such element might be a car, a house but people will do as good (and in many natural environments you won’t find artificial subjects such as houses).

 18. Use different perspective or point of view